 According to analyses conducted by the National Institute of Diabetes and Digestive and Kidney Diseases, NAFLD, which results in an accumulation of fat in the liver, is one of the most common liver diseases in the United States.
 It affects approximately 20% of the world’s population and up to 70% of type 2 diabetes patients.

 NASH is a more severe form of non-alcoholic fatty liver disease (NAFLD).
 These liver diseases result in cases of cirrhosis and hepatocellular carcinoma.
 According to published estimates, about 10% to 30% of NAFLD patients also suffer from NASH and approximately 40-50% of patients with NASH have co-existing type 2 diabetes.

-Both PXL065 and PXL770 are novel first-in-class oral agents with potential therapeutic utility for the treatment of NASH.
+PXL065 is a novel, first-in-class, oral agent with potential therapeutic utility for the treatment of NASH.

 PXL065, a New Approach for the Treatment of NASH